Lilianada/Lilyslab/Content/essays/how-i-write-well.md

 I try to write like I talk[^1] this way, my writing is clear, concise, straight to the point and isn't an attempt at circumlocution.
 Sometimes, I read out the words I have written to make sure it sounds like an unforced conversation.
 This helps me cut out words or phrasings that add no value to the work.

-Another thing that helps me write well is "not writing for the goal of publishing".
+Another thing that helps me write well is **"not writing for the goal of publishing"**.
 I have stated this earlier but I'll like to hit on it again.
 Having this in mind helps to remove the pressure of writing a perfect essay.
 I have no timeline for completing my essays so when I am not feeling a draft, I let it be and come back to it at a much later time which can take as long as 2 weeks.

 I've noticed that I come back with fresh insights and new ideas.
-I see mistakes and errors that I might have missed initially, I remove unnecessary words, and rephrase what remains to be succinct.
+I see mistakes and errors that I might have missed initially.
+I remove unnecessary words, and rephrase what remains to be succinct.
 I am learning to employ the (1) word removal and (2) rephrasing from scratch process for every paragraph as taught by [Julian Shapiro](https://www.julian.com/guide/write/rewriting#:~:text=Repeat%20the%20(1)%20word%20removal%20and%20(2)%20rephrasing%20from%20scratch%20process%20for%20every%20paragraph.%20When%20you%E2%80%99re%20done%2C%20your%20article%20will%20be%20less%20long%20and%20boring.).

 ### Last Step: Continuous Tending